Copeman-1/EUP-Menu/README.md

 Run /eupadmin (requires permission).
 Create a Menu: Add a new menu (e.g., "Fire").
 Create Sub Menu: Add a submenu (e.g., "Station" under "Fire").
-Add Uniform: Save ped’s clothing to a submenu path (e.g., "Fire/Station").
+Add Uniform: Save ped’s clothing to a submenu path (saves the clothing you are wearing) (e.g., "Fire/Station").
 Navigate and close as with the main menu.